What All Designers Can Learn From Fashion Interns

 Reverse mentoring is not as complicated as it sounds.
 It is when the design staff involves their intern in normal everyday conversations asking them about their life, what they are listening to or reading.
 It is important to show them what you are working on and ask them their thoughts.
 Ask your fashion intern what they think and what they would do differently.

 Through normal conversation, one begins to get a sneak peek behind the scenes of this young demographic.
 Today’s millennials have a unique way of looking at the world.
 The information they share can be applied to the organizational structure, marketing plan, or new product innovations.

 2) Use Them As Sales & Market Research

 Your new junior staffer grew up in the digital age.
 How they take in information and how they share it is valuable information.
 Design teams can learn a lot about how to style and market their new products by inviting their interns to share their thoughts.
 How they communicate tells you how you can reach and communicate with your customers.

 A great way to do this is to have a design team roundtable brainstorming session.
 This gives them an environment to feel equal and give them the confidence they need to offer their opinions.

 3) They Are Quick To Simplify

-Thanks to technology millennials have a very unique way of learning new skills.
+Thanks to technology millennials have a unique way of learning new skills.
 Yes, you will have to show them the ropes when it comes to working in a design team.
-But these young go getters are quick to YouTube something they want to learn how to do or Google the answer to any questions.
+But these young go-getters are quick to YouTube something they want to learn how to do or Google the answer to any questions.
 They are super quick to simplify things and get what they want fast.
-These bright eyed staffers might have great ideas on how to stream line your processes and actually get things done faster.
+These bright-eyed staffers might have great ideas on how to streamline your processes and actually get things done faster.

 Fashion Rockstar Internship Series: